-On this page: Intro | Interactive Map | Eclipse Diagram | April 8 Outlook | The Sky during the Eclipse | Resources | Eclipse Ohio | Viewing a Partial Eclipse
+On this page: Intro | Interactive Map | Eclipse Diagram | Observations from April 8 | Eclipse on the Internet | Before the Eclipse: April 8 Outlook | The Sky during the Eclipse | Resources | Eclipse Preview on Everyday Spacer Livestrem | Eclipse Ohio | Viewing a Partial Eclipse

 The 2024 Total Solar Eclipse interactive Google map depicted below was created and is maintained by Xavier Jubier.
-Xavier has many eclipse pages on the internet that he provides free resources and does not include advertisers.
+Xavier has many eclipse pages on the internet that he provides as free resources and does not include advertisers.
 If you like his work, consider giving him a donation.
 You will find more information on Mr. Jubier below.

 The web address for the interactive Google map is given below.
 It is fully functional and information at various locations can be gathered by zooming in on the map at your location.
 Why stop at the 2024 eclipse, why not try others?
 You can look up your home town or any other location you may be thinking of going when you are chasing an eclipse.